miladrahimi/php-jwt/README.md

 #### Custom Rules

-You create your own Rules if the built-in ones cannot meet your needs.
+If the provided built-in Rules don't fulfill your requirements, you can create custom Rules.
-To create a Rule, you must implement the `Rule` interface like the following example that shows the `Even` Rule which is going to check if the given claim is an even number or not:
+To do so, implement the `Rule` interface.
+For instance, consider the `Even` Rule below, designed to verify whether a given claim represents an even number:

 ```php
 use MiladRahimi\Jwt\Exceptions\ValidationException;